-In terms of research programs, SoRS, in collaboration with LdM, has recently activated a Memorandum of Understanding with the National Academy of Sciences of Azerbaijan and the Institute of Archaeology and Ethnography for a joint project (GaRKAP) focused on the archaeological investigations of the IV-I millennium BCE funerary mounds (kurgan) present in the Ganja region in Azerbaijan.
-In this direction SoRS, together with CNRS and the University of Lyon 2, is organizing an international workshop dedicated to the kurgans and the funerary practices in eastern Anatolia, the Caucasus and Northwestern Iran.
+In terms of research programs, SoRS, in collaboration with LdM, has recently activated a Memorandum of Understanding with the National Academy of Sciences of Azerbaijan and the Institute of Archaeology and

+Ethnography for a joint project (GaRKAP) in collaboration with the University of Catania, focused on the archaeological investigations of the IV-I millennium BCE funerary mounds (kurgan) present in the Ganja region in Azerbaijan.
+In this direction SoRS, together with CNRS and the University of Lyon 2, has organized an international workshop dedicated to the kurgans and the funerary practices in eastern Anatolia, the Caucasus and Northwestern Iran, soon to be published in the CAMNES' SANEM publication series.